-Kansas has two types of speeding laws: a “basic speeding law” and “absolute limits.”
+Kansas has two types of speeding laws: a "basic speeding law" and "absolute limits."
 This article explains the differences between the two and the consequences of a speeding violation.
 (Depending on the situation, a person cited for speed might also have viable ways to fight the ticket.)

 Kansas's basic speeding law prohibits driving "at a speed greater than is reasonable and prudent under the conditions and having regard to the actual hazards then existing."
 In other words, motorists must always drive at a safe speed.
 What a safe speed is will depend on the circumstances.
 For instance, 55 miles per hour might be safe on a bright, sunny day.
 But if it's dark and the road is icy, going 55 miles per hour could be dangerous and a violation of the basic speeding law.